mcdimus/demo-spring-api-versioning-and-swagger/README.md

 __Cons__
 * One cannot release a version of a controller if other controller with same version was already released.
-If there `PersonV2Controller` and `SessionV1Controller` were released, then next versions of a session controller sohuld be V3.
+If there `PersonV2Controller` and `SessionV1Controller` were released, then next versions of a session controller should be V3.
 That is not that obvious and may cause problems if overseen.
 * Code may become hard to follow with many releases.
 If there are 10 versions of `PersonController` with each adding new method (thus, every controller has exactly one method), then from the code point of view it is not obvious that the version 10 of `Person` API has 10 methods (not one as in Controller).